Lesbos: Economy

-The economy of Lesbos is essentially agricultural in nature, with olive oil being the main source of income.
-Tourism in Mytilene, encouraged by its international airport and the coastal towns of Petra, Plomari, Molyvos and Eresos, contribute substantially to the economy of the island.
+The economy of Lesbos is essentially agricultural, with olive oil being the main source of income.
+Tourism in Mytilene, encouraged by its international airport and the coastal towns of Petra, Plomari, Molyvos and Eresos, contributes substantially to the island's economy.
 Fishing and the manufacture of soap and ouzo, the Greek national liqueur, are the remaining sources of income.

 Migrants

 Due to its proximity to the Turkish mainland, Lesbos is one of the Greek islands most affected by the European migrant crisis that started in 2015.
 Refugees of the Syrian Civil War came to the island in multiple vessels every day.
 As of June 2018, 8,000 refugees were trapped when a deal between Europe and Turkey removed their route to the continent in 2016.
-After that, living conditions deteriorated and the possibility for movement on to Europe dimmed.
+After that, living conditions deteriorated and the possibility of movement to Europe dimmed.
 Moria Refugee Camp was the largest of the refugee camps and held twice as many people as it was designed to accommodate.
 By May 2020, Moria had 17,421 refugees living there.

-On September 9, 2020, thousands of migrants fled from the overcrowded Moria camp, after a fire broke out.
+On 9 September 2020, thousands of migrants fled from the overcrowded Moria camp after a fire broke out.
 At least 25 firefighters, with 10 engines, were battling the flames both inside and outside the facility.
 A smaller-scale facility, the Pikpa camp catered for a segment of the refugee population until its closure in October 2020, whereupon the occupants were transferred to the "old" Kara Tepe Refugee Camp.

 The Greek government maintains that the fires were started deliberately by migrants protesting that the camp had been put in lockdown due to a COVID-19 outbreak amongst the migrants in the camp.
-On September 16, 2020, four Afghan men were formally charged with arson for allegedly starting the fire.
+On 16 September 2020, four Afghan men were formally charged with arson for allegedly starting the fire.
 Two other migrants, both aged 17, which is below the age of full adult criminal responsibility in Greece, were also allegedly involved in starting the fire, and were held in police detention on the mainland.

 After the closure of the Moria camp, a temporary facility was rapidly set up at Kara Tepe.
 The Greek government announced in November 2020 that a new closed reception centre will be built in the Vastria area near Nees Kydonies, on the border between Mytilene and Western Lesbos, and will be completed by late 2021.